akononovicius/physRisk-content-repository/articles/2015/power-law-distribution-in-linear-garch-model.md

 \end{equation}

-We invite you to confirm that yourselves using HTML5 app bellow.
+We invite you to confirm that yourselves using HTML5 app below.
 Please allow the simulation takes its time - correct results appear when power law distribution becomes visible.